 Keeper is a well-rounded password manager and digital vault that stores website passwords, financial information, and other documents using AES-256 bit encryption and a zero-knowledge system.

-It offers multi-factor authentication and has rare features like dark web monitoring and encrypted messaging.
+As a LastPass alternative, it offers multi-factor authentication and has rare features like dark web monitoring and encrypted messaging.

-- Add text, documents, and photos to each password entry.
+- Add text, documents, and photos to each password entry

-- Easy to use password import features.
+- Easy to use password import features

-- Advanced security options for business users (DUO Security and RSA SecurID).
+- Advanced security options for business users (DUO Security and RSA SecurID)